fuzzyhappy/RepoFolio/README.md

 RepoFolio takes in a GitHub username and uses publicly available information to construct a portfolio website for them.
 Within the webapp, the user may choose which repos to hide and to show, specify their contact information, write detailed summaries about the projects, and edit their "About Me" section.
 After doing so, they can export their website as a single, portable .html file.

+This project was submitted for BoilerMake IX; the devpost can be found [here](https://devpost.com/software/repofolio).

 ## Installation / User Guide
 First, verify that you have `npm` installed with
 ```